Welcome.

-Steph West is a 2028 J.D. candidate at Ohio Northern University Law School.
-She will sit for the bar in 2028.
-Upon licensing, she plans to practice in the fields of sports and entertainment.
-She plans to perform special case and/or pro bono work for special victims in civil and criminal cases.
+West currently utilizes this certification as an intern for the Ohio Domestic Violence Network under a supervising attorney.
+West will sit for the bar in July of 2028.
+Upon licensing, she plans to practice in entertainment, with a side focus on sports.
+She plans to perform pro bono or special project work for special victims in civil and criminal cases.

 ~ Holly Gleason, Title IX Coordinator, Muskingum University, on West’s internship work in the Tiitle IX office 2024-2025